-Verification: No fewer than 30 days prior to construction-related ground disturbance the Project owner shall provide to the CPM a copy of the final WEAP and all supporting written materials and electronic media prepared or reviewed by the Designated Biologist and a resume of the person(s) administering the program.
+Verification: At least 30 days prior to construction-related ground disturbance the project owner shall provide to the CPM for review and approval and to BLM, USFWS, and CDFG a copy of the final WEAP and all supporting written materials and electronic media prepared or reviewed by the Designated Biologist and a resume of the person(s) administering the program.

-The Project owner shall provide in the Monthly Compliance Report the number of persons who have completed the training in the prior month and a running total of all persons who have completed the training to date.
-At least 10 days prior to construction-related ground disturbance activities the Project owner shall submit two copies of the BLM- and CPM-approved final WEAP.
+The project owner shall provide in the Monthly Compliance Report the number of persons who have completed the training in the prior month and a running total of all persons who have completed the training to date.
+At least 10 days prior to construction-related ground disturbance activities the project owner shall submit two copies of the final WEAP.

-Training acknowledgement forms signed during construction shall be kept on file by the Project owner for at least six months after the start of commercial operation.
+Training acknowledgement forms signed during construction shall be kept on file by the project owner for at least 6 months after the start of commercial operation.

-Throughout the life of the Project, the WEAP shall be repeated annually for permanent employees, and shall be routinely administered within one week of arrival to any new construction personnel, foremen, contractors, subcontractors, and other personnel potentially working within the Project area.
+Throughout the life of the project, the WEAP shall be repeated annually for permanent employees, and shall be routinely administered within one week of arrival to any new construction personnel, foremen, contractors, subcontractors, and other personnel potentially working within the project area.
 Upon completion of the orientation, employees shall sign a form stating that they attended the program and understand all protection measures.
-These forms shall be maintained by the Project owner and shall be made available to the CPM and upon request.
+These forms shall be maintained by the project owner and shall be made available to the CPM, BLM, USFWS, and CDFG and upon request.
 Workers shall receive and be required to visibly display a hardhat sticker or certificate that they have completed the training.

-During Project operation, signed statements for operational personnel shall be kept on file for six months following the termination of an individual's employment.
+During project operation, signed statements for operational personnel shall be kept on file for six months following the termination of an individual's employment.